mowajelly/sandbox-webgl/README.md

 # ⚗️ Sandbox WebGL
-Experimental webgl and treejs things
+Experimental webgl and threejs things

 ## 1. How to use
 Requirement